Friday, 11 December 2015

 METHOD :[the filling for the poori]

-The Bengal Gram Dal / Cholar Dal / Chana Dal has to be soaked in hot water for 2 hrs and pressure cooked in 1cup water up to 2 whistles.
+The Bengal Gram Dal / Cholar Dal / Chana Dal has to be soaked in hot water for 2 hours and pressure cooked adding a big cup of water up to 2 whistles.
 Let it cool.
 Blend it in a blender.

 Heat the oil in a wok.
-Temper with cumin.
-Fry for a minute and add the dal paste.
+Temper with the cumin seeds.
+Give a stir and add the dal paste.
 Stir for a minute.

 Add the spice powders, salt, sugar.
 Fold in well.
-Cook until the dal mix gets stickier.
+Cook until the dal mix gets drier.
 Add the refined flour now and fold in well.
 Take down and let cool.

 METHOD :[RADHABALLAVI]

-Remove towel and rub once again.
-Make medium size balls and make pockets.
+Remove the towel and knead once again for 2-3 minutes.
+Make medium sized balls and make pockets.
 Fill each pocket with the dal fillings.

 Close the mouth of the ball.
 Do same with all of them.
-It look as this.
+It looks as this.

 With a rolling pin, roll into roundels.
 Do not press too hard, or else the stuffing may come out.

-Heat oil in a wok and fry each at a time, until both sides puff up.
+Heat the oil in a wok and fry each at a time, until both sides puff up.

 INGREDIENTS :